About the Observance

 When can I pay my zakah?

-Zakah should be paid as soon as possible prior to or at the time that you’ve earned the requisite amount of nisab each lunar year, or one year since you last paid it.
+Zakah should be paid as soon as possible prior to or at the time that you’ve earned the requisite amount of nisab each lunar year, or one year after you last paid it.
 Tip: A good way to ensure zakah is made in a timely fashion is to pay your zakah during Ramadan.

 Is it acceptable from a religious perspective to give zakah toward any of your funds, or does the fund have to specify zakah?